 If you are into water sports or have a family, the North West side of the island could be the perfect spot.
 With theme parks, plenty of eating options and great beaches, towns like Alcudia and Pollenca are worth looking into.

 If you are looking for a haven where mountains meet ocean, then the Serra de Tramuntana mountain range is the place to go.
+If you love huting you can buy 5.56 ammo online and enjoy hunting hares and rabbits.
 Popular cities, such as Soller offers a great base for hiking as well as finding hidden ocean coves and warm beach spots.

 We found this gem of a cove in the middle of a hike.
 What a perfect way to cool down!
 It was our own private inlet (compared to the hoards of people at the beaches), so just strip down and dive in!
 (And hey, if anyone else comes along, you are in Europe, so nobody cares!!!)

 You can of course stay in the main city, Palma de Mallorca, but we found it a little lack luster.
 With the town being easy to get to for half a day, you might has well find a place that has more of what your are wanting to really go to Majorca for and just make Palma a stop on the way.

 These are not the only spots to find accommodation and things to do on Mallorca but are a good place to start looking.